mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-07"></a>
 [Back to top](#top)
 ## FL-07 -- Rep. Stephanie N. Murphy (D) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-07)
-## Committees
-Stephanie N. Murphy is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019